US OCEAN L.L.C. BILL OF LADING TERMS AND CONDITIONS

 (h) The Merchant shall accept his reasonable proportion of unidentified loose cargo.

 (a) Freight, whether paid or not, shall be considered as fully earned upon loading and non-returnable in any event.
-Unless otherwise specified, freight, demurrage, charges and/or other sums under this Contract are payable by the Merchant to the Carrier on demand.
-Interest at Libor (or its successor) plus 2 per cent shall run from the date when freight, demurrage, charges, and/or other sums are due.
+Unless otherwise specified, freight, demurrage, charges or other sums under this Contract are payable by the Merchant to the Carrier on demand.
+Interest at Libor (or its successor) plus 2 per cent shall run from the date when freight, demurrage, charges, or other sums are due.

 (b) The Merchant shall be liable for all costs and expenses of fumigation, gathering and sorting loose cargo and weighing onboard, repairing damage to and replacing packing due to excepted causes, and any extra handling of the cargo for any of the aforementioned reasons.